tmorg46/stata_shortcuts/README.md

 line one is a ready-to-go global macro of state and territory strings for Stata. the rest of the file is some example code with stuff to look out for.

-- allstates
+- allstates:
-just lines of codes with the states in lower, Proper, and UPPER cases
+just lines of codes with the states in lower, Proper, and UPPER cases.